sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 - The porous medium example uses an additional parameter `m` which is the constant from the porous medium equation.

-- Landau equation examples have two additional parameters `gamma` and `C_gamma`, which are parameters representing the collision kernal
+- Landau equation examples have two additional parameters `gamma` and `C_gamma`, which are parameters representing the collision kernel
 $$a_{ij}(\boldsymbol{x})=C|\boldsymbol{x}|^{\gamma}(|\boldsymbol{x}|^2\delta_{ij}-x_ix_j)$$

 - `Xmax` or `Vmax` gives the computational domain which is the hypercube centered at the origin